BattletechModders/IRTweaks/README.md

  `ScaledStructure.DefaultScale` defines the modifications that should be used when no difficulty-based scaling can be found.
 If the __finalDifficulty_ of a contract cannot be found, but the __finalDifficulty_ is within the minimum and maximum values defined in `DifficultyScaling` the default scale will be used.

+If `ScaledStructure.UseStoryScale` is set, then `ScaledStructure.StoryScale` is used for all Campaign missions (as they usually already have reasonable HP values).

 ## Sensor Lock Freedom